Finitely forcible graphons: Finitely forcible graphons II: complement reducible graphons

 We define a {\it CR-graphon} as any graphon $W$ with $t(\widehat{P}_4,W)=0$.
 Also we extend the notion of CR-graphs to infinite graphs by the requirement that no four nodes induce a path of length four.

 One can construct CR-graphons from trees, but (unlike in the finite case) not all CR-graphons arise this way (we shall see later that all regular CR-graphons do).
-In this section, we describe a simple construction of CR-graphons from trees; see Appendix 3 for a more general construction.

 Let $T$ be any (possibly infinite) rooted tree, in which every non-leaf node has at least two and at most countably many children, except possibly the root, which may have only one child.
 Let $\Omega=\Omega_T$ be the set of maximal paths starting at the root $r$ (they are either infinite or end at a leaf).
 For each node $v$, let $C_v$ be the set of its children, and let $\Omega_v$ denote the set of paths in $\Omega$ passing through $v$.
 The sets $\Omega_v$ generate a $\sigma$-algebra $\AA_T$.

-We define a graph on node set $\Omega$ by connecting two nodes if the last common node of the corresponding paths is at an odd depth (where the depth of the rot $r$ is $0$).
-We also define the adjacency function $U_T:~\Omega\times \Omega\to\{0,1\}$ by letting $U_t(x,y)=1$ if and only if $x$ and $y$ are adjacent.
+We define a (simple) graph on node set $\Omega$ by connecting two nodes if the last common node of the corresponding paths is at odd depth (where the depth of the root $r$ is $0$).
+We also define the adjacency function $U_T:~\Omega\times \Omega\to\{0,1\}$ by letting $U_T(x,y)=1$ if and only if $x$ and $y$ are adjacent.
 It is clear that $U_T$ is measurable with respect to $\AA\times\AA$.

-If we choose any probability measure $\pi$ on $(\Omega_T,\AA_T)$, this completes the construction of a graphon $(\Omega_T,\AA_T,\pi,U_T)$.
+If we choose any probability measure $\pi$ on $(\Omega_T,\AA_T)$, this completes the construction of a graphon $(\Omega_T,\AA_T,\pi,U_T)$, which is clearly a CR-graphon.
 Note that such a measure can be specified through the values

 It is clear that these values satisfy

 Conversely, every function satisfying \eqref{EQ:F-ADD} defines a probability measure on $(\Omega_T,\AA_T)$.